grea09/color/doc/article.jfpda16.md

 We call lies the fluents that are held by links without being in the connected operators.
 To resolve the problem, we remove all lies.
 We delete the link altogether if it doesn't bear any fluent as a result of this operation.
 This removal triggers the addition of orphan flaws as side effects.

 While the list of updated operators is crucial for solving online planning problems, a complementary mechanism is used  to ensure that LOLLIPOP is complete.
-This mechanism is explained in @lem:deadend-validity. <!--User provided plans have their steps tagged.
-This tag is used for failure.
+User provided plans have their steps tagged.
 If the failure has backtracked to a user-provided step, then it is removed and replaced by subgoals that represent each of its participation in the plan.
-This mechanism loops until every user provided steps have been removed.-->
+This mechanism loops until every user provided steps have been removed.

 # Theoretical Analysis {#sec:analysis}